Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ### Honorable Mention:
 #### ![CL](https://azurlane.koumakan.jp/w/images/6/66/JuneauChibi.png "USS Juneau") [USS Juneau](https://azurlane.koumakan.jp/Juneau)
-* Skill: When sunk, heals all other ships in fleet for 25% HP.
+* Skill:
+  * Upon sinking, heals the entire fleet by 25%.

 - Desc: "SHE DIES FOR YOUR SINS"

-* Cursed to die over and over again in PvP due to her ludicrously powerful healing skill, which can on its own change the course of a fight, this poor girl has little to no place in PvE as you do NOT want your units to die there in the first place and her offensive power is lacklustre at best.
+>Cursed to die over and over again in PvP due to her ludicrously powerful healing skill, which can on its own change the course of a fight, this poor girl has little to no place in PvE as you do NOT want your units to die there in the first place and her offensive power is lacklustre at best.

-* Her one job is being immensely irritating/powerful in the arena, and dying for you.
+Her one job is being immensely irritating/powerful in the arena, and dying for you.
 You monster.

 ![CL](https://azurlane.koumakan.jp/w/images/9/9f/San_DiegoChibi.png "USS San Diego") - **[USS San Diego](https://azurlane.koumakan.jp/San_Diego)**
-- You'll see WAY more of her than you ever want
+* Skill:

-*  Skill: 15% activation chance when attacking with AA guns, increase fleet AA by 50% for 8s.
+  * 15% chance upon firing AA guns, +50% AA to the entire fleet.

 - Desc: "The undisputed, unwanted AA queen".

-* San Diego has had, for the longest time, a terrible reputation - hailed as the prime example of rarity not being an indication of quality, her reputation is somewhat deserved, considering her main claim to glory is tons of AA (to the detriment of the rest of her offensive stats) when AA is only really needed in W12, a steep Oil price tag and a tendency to appear in crafting whenever you don't want her to... but that's not all there is to it.
+>San Diego has had, for the longest time, a terrible reputation - hailed as the prime example of rarity not being an indication of quality, her reputation is somewhat deserved, considering her main claim to glory is tons of AA (to the detriment of the rest of her offensive stats) when AA is only really needed in W12, a steep Oil price tag and a tendency to appear in crafting whenever you don't want her to... but that's not all there is to it.

-* The usual claim is that San Diego can't do anything to surface enemies; if you were to use her as a normal CL this would be correct, as her FP is low and her Gun Efficiency is worse.
+The usual claim is that San Diego can't do anything to surface enemies; if you were to use her as a normal CL this would be correct, as her FP is low and her Gun Efficiency is worse.
 However, her barrage can dish out surprising amounts of damage and she can mount DD guns, which means she can spam said powerful barrage; moreover, while her Torpedo stat is abysmal, her Torpedo Efficiency is good enough, meaning she can benefit a lot from auxiliary torpedoes.

-* Does all this redeem her, then?
+Does all this redeem her, then?
 Not really, even in this fashion, you'd need to manually control her and you'd need lots of high-end gear to get her to perform properly.
 If you're not expecting planes and you don't care about her, feel free to scrap her as you always did; if you do, then Sandy might just be what you need.

 ---